 The most likely reason is simply the lack of distractions.
-Anxiety has a tendency of taking over when we're lost in our own thoughts, and unfortunately most people have little to think about at night that prevents them from focusing on their anxiety.
+Anxiety tends to take over when we're lost in our own thoughts, and unfortunately, most people have little to think about at night that prevents them from focusing on their anxiety.
 But again, it may be any combination of causes.

 How to Prevent Evening Anxiety

 There are some very simple ways to reduce evening anxiety, at least comparatively.
 Overall, the only way to guarantee that you don't get anxiety in the evenings is to cure your anxiety altogether.
 But in the absence of that option, there are strategies that can help you break the cycle of anxiety at night.
 These include: